Course Title: Postgraduate Diploma in Law

 Due to competition for places, satisfying the minimum entry requirements is not a guarantee of a place.

 The Post-Graduate Diploma in Law offers an excellent grounding in law for those looking to prepare for the Law Society’s FE-1 entrance examinations to qualify as a solicitor, or to pursue other careers in the public service, regulation, other professional services and sectors requiring comprehensive legal knowledge and analytic skills.
+This part-time programme also facilitates those looking to study law to enhance their existing careers, while continuing to work as they study.

 The programme provides students with a deep understanding of the principles and institutional framework of Irish Law.
 It equips students with high-level reasoning and analytical skills enabling them to solve legal problems in a range of social, commercial and regulatory contexts, and to critically evaluate legal rules and processes.